freqtrade/freqtrade/docs/includes/pairlists.md

 #### RangeStabilityFilter

-Removes pairs where the difference between lowest low and highest high over `lookback_days` days is below `min_rate_of_change`.
+Removes pairs where the difference between lowest low and highest high over `lookback_days` days is below `min_rate_of_change` or above `max_rate_of_change`.
 Since this is a filter that requires additional data, the results are cached for `refresh_period`.

 In the below example:
-If the trading range over the last 10 days is <1%, remove the pair from the whitelist.
+If the trading range over the last 10 days is <1% or >99%, remove the pair from the whitelist.

 ```json
 "pairlists": [